The Biggest Little Farm: Reception

 In his Variety review of the film, Peter DeBruge noted that it "feel[s] like fresh air for the soul.", and New York Times critic Glenn Kenny wrote "it may also revive your wonder at the weird but ultimately awe-inspiring ways in which humans can help nature do its work".
 Additionally, The Los Angeles Times's Robert Abele wrote that the film is a "lush tour of transformed land and photogenic fauna, is so appealing as a chronicle of dedicated do-gooders who actually did good (and shot every frame of it). [...]
 Watching the Chesters fight past disillusionment to learn the real lessons of harvesting in communion with nature is what gives the movie its rousing, illuminating power."

+Several reviewers were critical of the film's lack of specifics on the initial investment and economics of the farm.

-On December 4, 2019, the film's composer, Jeff Beal, conducted the Hollywood Chamber Orchestra, performing his score live to picture at the Wiltern Theater in Los Angeles.
+On December 4, 2019, the film's composer Jeff Beal conducted the Hollywood Chamber Orchestra, performing his score live at the Wiltern Theater in Los Angeles.

 Awards and nominations

 A list of nominations and awards the film has received is as follows: